 Timothy Daly attended Hamline University with the founders of Future Roots Project.
 He has experience working with non-profit institutions in Minnesota, including Minnesota Historical Society, Walker Art Center, Classical Actors Ensemble, Youth Performance Company, as well as many other small arts and arts education organizations.

-Timothy spent half of a year as an in-country volunteer for Future Roots Project in Nicaragua supporting the work of empowering children, teachers, and communities to improve their quality of life.
+Timothy spent half of a year as an in-country volunteer for Future Roots Project empowering children, teachers, and communities.

 Mary Leinfelder has 35 years of experience teaching young children at the University of Minnesota Child Development Center, where she works with many children, families, and students studying early childhood development.
 In her spare time, she enjoys singing with local blues, roots, and jazz musicians.

-Christina Capello has a background in conservation and worked in Nicaragua’s Caribbean Coast together with communities in the Indio Maíz Reserve.
-Her work included research on biodiversity and Jaguar and Tapir distribution.
-She helped set up management plans and capacity building together with Rama and Creole communities.
+Christina Capello has a background in biology and conservation.
+Her work includes research on biodiversity as well as Jaguar and Tapir distribution.
+She helped set up management plans and capacity building together with local communities.

-Currently, she is finishing her M.Sc. in remote sensing, working on a machine-learning based approach to detect the drivers of deforestation in the Biological Reserve Indio Maíz with community-based data.
+Currently, she is finishing her M.Sc. in remote sensing, working on a machine-learning based approach to detect the drivers of deforestation with community-based data.

-Christine is the Executive Director of Urban Alliance , connecting low-income high schoolers to the opportunities, skills, and networks they need to achieve economic self-sufficiency after high school.
+Christine is the Executive Director of Urban Alliance , connecting low-income high schoolers to the opportunities, skills, and networks they need to achieve economic self-sufficiency in adulthood.
 Having earned her M.A. in social enterprise, she is excited by financially-sustainable approaches to solving social challenges, particularly in Latin America.
-Previously, Christine served as co-director of Proyecto CocoMango in Laguna de Apoyo, Nicaragua, where she first learned about the work of the Future Roots Project while organizing educational and enrichment programs.
+Previously, Christine served as co-director of Proyecto CocoMango where she first learned about the work of the Future Roots Project while organizing educational and enrichment programs.

 Johanna Ulseth is a Student Service Coordinator and Special Projects Manager at an innovative charter school for immigrant families in Washington, D.C.
 Originally from Minneapolis, Johanna has lived and worked abroad teaching ESL in Mexico, Guatemala, and South Korea.
-She earned her master’s degree in Intercultural Service, Leadership, and Management from The School for International Training (SIT) and carried out her practicum at Hotel con Corazon, a social enterprise that funds educational programs in rural areas outside of Granada, Nicaragua.
-During that time, she learned about Future Roots and reconnected with Jaime, after having worked together at a Minneapolis public elementary school four years prior.
+She earned her master’s degree in Intercultural Service, Leadership, and Management from The School for International Training (SIT).
+During that time, she learned about Future Roots and reconnected with Jaime, after having worked together at a Minneapolis public school four years prior.
 Together, they collaborated on a community-based, participatory impact evaluation to measure project effectiveness.